Michigan Slip and Fall Lawyers

 Falls don't happen by accident.
 They happen because a grocery store didn't clean up a spill, a landlord ignored a broken staircase, a parking lot owner let ice accumulate without salting, or a municipality let a sidewalk crack go unrepaired for years.
 The negligence is real.
 The injuries are real.
 And the property owner's first response is almost always to deny it.

 Christopher Trainor & Associates has spent more than 35 years representing Michigan slip and fall victims.
 We know how these cases are defended, and we know how to counter it.
-The open and obvious doctrine, the argument that a hazard was so apparent you should have seen it, is the most common defense in Michigan premises liability law.
-Our attorneys have defeated it across hundreds of cases by identifying the exceptions courts have carved out and proving the property owner knew more than they're admitting.
+Property owners still argue that a hazard was so apparent you should have seen it, but after Kandil-Elsayed v F & E Oil, that argument no longer eliminates duty by itself.
+Our attorneys focus on the full negligence picture: what the owner knew, what inspection and maintenance were done, whether warnings were reasonable, and how the defense is trying to shift fault to the injured person.

 We investigate quickly because the evidence in these cases disappears fast.
 Surveillance footage gets overwritten within days.
 Maintenance logs get sanitized.
 Incident reports vanish.
 The sooner we're involved, the more of that record we can preserve.